Dharma Practice Q&A

-- Power of remedial action (nyenpo künchö kyi tob) - use as antidote to pacify negative actions.
+- Power of remedial action (nyenpo künchö kyi tob) - use of antidote to pacify negative actions.

-- Power of resolve (dompé tob) - determinate not to repeat a negative action.
+- Power of resolve (dompé tob) - determination not to repeat a negative action.

 - Power of support (ten gyi tob) - consolidate one’s reliance on the Three Jewels, and never abandon bodhicitta.

 3. Narak Kong Shak - the supreme confession for purifying all violations and breaches of vows performed on the 10th and 25th days of the lunar month.

 4. Sojong - the practice of confession to remove negativities, replenish virtues and to purify misdeeds for the ordained performed on the 15th and 30th days of the lunar month.